yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-020_Security_Question_Field_Mandatory.md

 ## Expected Result
 - The user should not be allowed to proceed with the password recovery process.
-- An appropriate validation message should be displayed.
+- An validation message should be displayed.